maragudk/nanobanana/README.md

 ## Configuration

-This tool uses Google's Gemini API with the Imagen 4 model.
+This tool uses Google's Gemini API with the Gemini Flash 2.5 Image model.
 Set your Google API key as an environment variable:

 ```bash
 export GOOGLE_API_KEY="your-google-api-key-here"